 The Upper and Lower Greeley Ponds aren’t a huge distance from the road, only about 2.5 miles, but long enough to deter most other fisherman and I didn’t see any others during my visit.
 It was still an 800′ climb up to the height of the pass, but this was the first day of 5 days of hiking and backpacking I had planned so my legs were fresh.

 I hiked past Upper Greeley Pond and continued south to Lower Greeley, which is larger than the Upper Pond.
-The Lower Pond has a visible beaver population and I decided I liked the looks of the upper pond better, since I’ve found many beaver ponds to be too still and lifeless to hold many fish.
-I retraced by steps and headed that way to get out on the water.
+The Lower Pond has a visible beaver population and I decided I liked the looks of the upper pond better since I’ve found many beaver ponds to be too still and lifeless to hold much fish.
+I retraced my steps and headed that way to get out on the water.

-I found a good location for a campsite and hung my hammock, before inflating both of my packrafts and suiting up for some paddling around the pond’s perimeter.
-I’d had the foresight to bring along some wetsuit pants which were needed to stay warm in the cold water, while protecting me from the leeches the patrolled the pond’s shores.
+I inflated both of my packrafts and suited up for some paddling around the pond’s perimeter.
+I’d had the foresight to bring along some wetsuit pants which were needed to stay warm in the cold water while protecting me from the leeches that patrolled the pond’s shores.